 - Painful urination

 - Painful sexual intercourse

-It is important to see a doctor the first time you have symptoms.
-Other vaginal infections may have symptoms similar to a yeast infection.
+It is important to see a doctor if you have symptoms.
+Other health conditions, such as sexually transmitted diseases, have symptoms that are similar to a yeast infection.
 These can include

 - Dry the outside vaginal area thoroughly after a shower, bath, or swim.